 1. Calculating Total Compensation: Time Spent Working

-The first step to take when calculating your total employment package is to determine how much time you actually spend working.
-This sounds like a no-brainer but the equation is more complex than it initially seems.
-Most employees get paid time off (PTO), sick days, rotating and flex holidays so a true calculation of your total compensation package should include a tally of the days you actually expect to work and omit ones where you’re paid but not working.
+When calculating your total employment package, the first step is to determine how much time you actually spend working.
+That seems obvious but the equation is more complex than it seems at first glace.
+Most employees earn paid time off (PTO), sick days, rotating and flex holidays and other perks, so a true calculation of your total compensation package should include a tally of the days you actually expect to work and omit ones where you’re paid but not working.

 |TIME OFF ITEM||HOURS||DAYS||WORK WEEKS|